1. Early Case Review

 How long do criminal cases take?

-Can protective orders (OOP/IAH) affect my case?
+Can protective orders affect my criminal case?

 What defenses are common in criminal cases?